IDMNYU/MSThesis-Fall2019/_pages/thesis-paper.md

 For clarity, you can name each iteration \(Pilot 1, 2, 3; Experiment 1, 2, 3; Prototype alpha, beta, gold\)

-**Note: Please do not feel pressure to claim to have performed a formal, quantiative study, if that is not what has occurred.** Every project is different and assessment procedures will vary.
+**Note: Please do not claim to have performed a formal, quantiative study, if that is not what has occurred.** Every project is different and assessment procedures will vary.
 You should **never** falsify or misrepresent the work you've done.
 You may complete a project and find that the results did not align with your initial hypothesis.
 You may find that rather than a conclusion, you've been led to more questions.
 That is ok, and is a valid finding in and of itself.

 # 4. Conclusion